Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 If this player, by the end of the round, has managed to capture 89 or more total card points, then they are paid 1 *kan* by each opponent.

 # End of the Game
-The game proceeds for as many rounds as were agreed upon- typically 12.
+The game proceeds for as many rounds as were agreed upon—typically 12.
 Once all the rounds have been played, the player with the highest total score is the winner.

 # Dekiyaku
-Hachi-Hachi is notably slim on dekiyaku compared to other *Hana-Awase* fishing games.
+Hachi-Hachi is notably slim on *dekiyaku* compared to other *Hana-Awase* fishing games.
 The ones it does have are all common to multiple other games.

 *Five Brights* and *Four Brights* are mutually exclusive, but outside of that, all points earned from dekiyaku are cumulative.